 Dr. Cecilia Duarte, owner of the practice, completed her undergraduate degree at Boston College and her Doctorate in Clinical Psychology at the University of Rhode Island.
 She then completed a post-doctoral Fellowship at Brown University’s Medical School Consortium.
 Prior to entering private practice, Dr. Duarte has worked in school, inpatient psychiatric, medical hospital, and outpatient settings.
 She works with adults, adolescents, children and families with depression, anxiety, and chronic pain/medical issues.
 Her expertise is in the areas of childhood adult trauma, loss and healing.

 As a psychologist of almost 25 years, Cecilia strives to create a safe and supportive therapeutic environment.
 She approaches each individual with understanding, compassion, non-judgment, and genuine care.
 Through years of learning a variety of healing techniques, Cecilia can guide her clients to explore, cope and overcome whatever is in their way.
 She has varied experience working with clients in both short-term, solution focused and long-term, insight-oriented therapy.
 Cecilia has extensive training focused on helping people to heal from trauma and difficult early childhood experiences.

 In addition her private practice work, Cecilia provides consultation, training and supervision to, clinical psychology doctoral students, post-doctoral psychologists and licensed professionals.

-Dr. Maria Eguia-Brusco, completed her undergraduate degree at Georgetown University and her Doctorate degree in Child Clinical Psychology at Pennsylvania State University.
+Dr. Maria Eguia-Brusco completed her undergraduate degree at Georgetown University and her Doctorate degree in child clinical psychology at Pennsylvania State University.
 She subsequently completed a postdoctoral fellowship at Bradley Hospital’s Early Childhood Clinical Research Center, affiliated with Brown Medical School.
-Dr. Eguia-Brusco has previously worked in outpatient and inpatient settings, daycare programs, and schools.
-She works primarily with children, adolescents, and families and specializes in anxiety disorders.
+Dr. Eguia-Brusco has previously worked in outpatient and inpatient settings, daycare programs, and public and charter schools.

 Dr. Allison Mattison completed her undergraduate degree at Boston College and her Doctorate degree in Clinical Psychology at the University of Hartford.
 Dr. Mattison has previously worked in outpatient and inpatient settings as well as a clinical day treatment school.
 She works primarily with children, adolescents, and families conducting therapy and psychological evaluations.
 She has a strong interest in treating anxiety and depression along with trauma and PTSD.
 She has expertise in trauma-focused cognitive-behavioral therapy (TF-CBT).